Key Takeaways

 Disclaimer

 This content is for educational and informational purposes only.
 It is not medical advice and should not substitute professional medical guidance.
-Always consult a qualified healthcare provider.
-Psilocybin is a controlled substance in most jurisdictions — know your local laws.
+Always consult a qualified healthcare provider before starting any supplement.
+These statements have not been evaluated by the FDA.
 Individual results vary.

 “Three weeks into a Monday/Wednesday/Friday protocol and the difference in my foc...” — Sarah